BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration

 \subsection{Keypoint Detection Network}

 {\modelnames} can leverage any deep learning-based keypoint detector~\citep{ma2021image,detone2018superpoint,barroso2019key}.
-In this work, we are interested in preserving translation equivariance; to this end, we leverage a center-of-mass (CoM) layer~\citep{ma2020volumetric, sofka2017fully} as the final layer, which computes the center-of-mass for each of the $N$ activation maps.
+In this work, we use a UNet-style architecture which takes in a single channel image and outputs $N$ feature maps.
+We are interested in preserving translation equivariance; to this end, we leverage a center-of-mass (CoM) layer~\citep{ma2020volumetric, sofka2017fully} as the final layer, which computes the center-of-mass for each of the $N$ activation maps.
 This specialized layer is (approximately) translationally-equivariant and enables precise localization.
 Since the CoM layer expects positive values at every grid location, we insert a ReLU activation before the CoM layer.